Many businesses are turning to artificial intelligence (AI) to help improve practices, increase revenue, and save time.

-This is where “machine learning (ML) solutions that target a specific task (such as understanding language or driving a vehicle in a controlled environment) with algorithms chosen that are optimised for that task,” says David Cearley, vice president and Gartner Fellow.
+This is where “machine learning (ML) solutions that target a specific task (such as understanding the language or driving a vehicle in a controlled environment) with algorithms chosen that are optimized for that task,” says David Cearley, vice president and Gartner Fellow.

 The following are five examples of where AI can be seen clearly within the workplace:

 Just last year the business consultancy firm teamed up with Kira Systems to develop machine learning technology that could scan through thousands of complex documents and extract any relevant information to be used for analysis.

 The system uses AI techniques such as natural language processing and machine learning in which to pick up key points and things like terms and conditions from these documents, saving the company a whole lot of time and money.